puthsovann/CyberSecurity/BlueTeam/Phishing/README.md

 [Talos File Reputation](https://talosintelligence.com/talos_file_reputation)
 The Cisco Talos Intelligence Group maintains a reputation disposition on billions of files.
 This reputation system is fed into the AMP, FirePower, ClamAV, and Open-Source Snort product lines.
 The tool below allows you to do casual lookups against the Talos File Reputation system.
 This system limits you to one lookup at a time, and is limited to only hash matching.
 This lookup does not reflect the full capabilities of the Advanced Malware Protection (AMP) system.

+## Sandboxing
+There are online tools and services where malicious files can be uploaded and analyzed to better understand what the malware was programmed to do.
+These services are known as malware sandboxes.
+For instance, we can upload an attachment we obtained from a potentially malicious email and see what URLs it attempts to communicate with, what additional payloads are downloaded to the endpoint, persistence mechanisms, Indicators of Compromise (IOCs), etc.
+[Any.Run](https://app.any.run/)Analyze a network, file, module, and the registry activity.
+Interact with the OS directly from a browser.
+See the feedback from your actions immediately
+[Hybrid Analysis](https://www.hybrid-analysis.com/)This is a free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology.